YJonmo/PhysicsSummer/Temp/Readme.md

 - The StreamRead function is modified to obtain the correct finishing time, in order to display the correct time on the plot x axis.

 - The electrical opamp circuit is modified to increase the gain on the temperature input.
-The potentiometers are set such that R1 = 10.16 kOhms, and R2 = 138.3 kOhms.
+The potentiometers are set such that R1 = 10.16 kOhms, and R2 = 138.3 Ohms.